 Now let’s get to the type of reward card that would be best for this situation.
 Keep in mind you are also going to want to consider whether you prefer rewards in cash, bank reward points or some other type of reward.

-Those would be fine for most people, but since you are talking about a high level of spending – $3,000 a month, or $36,000 a year – they might not be right for you, because each of them caps the bonus points for groceries after spending $6,000 in a year.
+Those would be fine for most people, but since you are talking about a high level of spending – $3,000 a month, or $36,000 a year – they might not be right for you, because each of them caps the bonus points for U.S. supermarket purchases after spending $6,000 in a year.
 After that, you’d earn just 1 percent back or 1 point per $1, which dramatically reduces the appeal of these cards.
-Even with the card with the largest cash back rewards on groceries, the Blue Cash Preferred, you would take in just $565 on $36,000 in annual spending (after subtracting the annual fee).
+Even with the card with the largest cash back rewards on U.S. supermarket purchases, the Blue Cash Preferred, you would take in just $565 on $36,000 in annual spending (after subtracting the annual fee).

 Instead, you’ll want to look for a card that has no limits on the amount of purchases eligible for category spending or that has a high regular rewards rate with no limits.
-For example, the Citi Double Cash card (no annual fee) gives 2 percent back on all purchases, so that would be $720 on $36,000 in annual spending.
+For example, the Citi Double Cash card (no annual fee) gives up to 2 percent back on all purchases (1 percent when you buy, 1 percent when you pay your bill on time), so that would be $720 on $36,000 in annual spending.